yzernik/agora-wrapper/README.md

 # Basic instructions for setup of Agora

-This project wraps the [Agora](https://github.com/agora-org/agora) app for EmbassyOS.
+This project wraps the [Agora](https://github.com/agora-org/agora) app for embassyOS.

 ## Dependencies